Getting Started With Intelligent Greenfield Analysis

 - Which customers should be served by which distribution center

 GF is a great starting point for network design—it solves quickly and can reduce the number of candidate site locations in complicated design problems.
 However, a standard GF requires some assumptions to solve (e.g. single time period, single product).
-As a result, the output of a Triad model is best suited as initial information for a building more robust Cosmic Frog optimization (Neo) or simulation (Throg) model.
+As a result, the output of a Triad model is best suited as initial information for building a more robust Cosmic Frog optimization (Neo) or simulation (Throg) model.

 Running Your First Greenfield Analysis